It's spring - time to get rid of unneeded drugs

-Spring is here, and if you’re doing spring cleaning, you don’t even need to wait for a community “Take Back” day to get rid of all your expired or unused medicines safely.
+Spring is here, and you don’t need to wait for a community “take-back” day to get rid of all your expired or unused medicines safely.
 There are four centers in Charlotte County where you can dispose of your unused or expired over-the-counter and prescription medications year-round:

 For more information on how to help keep your community drug-free, you can check out the Englewood Community Coalition at ccenglewood.com.

-Thursday afternoon, our volunteer Tammie leads the Literary Discussion Group at 1 p.m. in the conference room.
-This is a literary discussion, not a book discussion.
-This group discusses short stories from five to 15 pages.
-We encourage each other to think about how and why a poem or short story was written and how the stories reflect real life.
-Tammie provides reading material prior to each meeting.
+On the last Thursday of each month at 1 p.m., volunteer Tammie Diehl leads a literary discussion group in the conference room.
+This is not a book discussion.
+The group discusses short stories, five to 15 pages in length.
+Library staff encourages participants to think about how and why poems or short stories were written and how they reflect real life.
+Diehl provides reading material prior to each meeting.

-Tammie also runs the Fiction Writers Group that meets from 11 a.m. to 1 p.m.
-April 27.
-Join Tammie and other aspiring writers to talk about various techniques and get some friendly advice about your work.
-For more information please contact Tammie Diehl at tamiamifl@comcast.net or call the library at 941.681.3736.
+Diehl also runs a fiction writers group that meets on the second and fourth Saturdays, from 11 a.m.-1 p.m.
+Join Diehl and other aspiring writers to talk about various techniques and get some friendly advice about your work.
+For more information, email Diehl at tamiamifl@comcast.net or call the library at 941-681-3736.

 Game night

-Friday afternoon at 3:30 p.m., join Aundrea for Game Night.
-Ages 16 and up are welcome to hang out at the library and play a board game with some friends.
+On the last Friday of each month at 3:30 p.m., come for Game Night.
+Ages 16 and up are welcome to hang out at the library and play board games with friends.
 We have Catan, Dungeons & Dragons, Sorry, Scattegories, The Hunger Games and more.

-Light snacks will be served courtesy of the Friends of the Englewood Charlotte Library.
-We have new program for teens at 4 p.m. each Saturday called “Anime Afternoons.”
-Join our library technician Michael for an anime film and some discussion about what anime everyone is reading now.
-Light snacks are served during the film thanks (again) to the generosity of the Friends of the Englewood Charlotte Library.
+Light snacks are served courtesy of the Friends of the Englewood Charlotte Library.
+We have a new program for teens at 4 p.m. each Saturday called “Anime Afternoons.”
+Join our library technician for an anime film and some discussion about what anime everyone is reading now.
+Light snacks are served during the film, thanks (again) to the generosity of the Friends of the Englewood Charlotte Library.

 There are a lot of fun things to do and see at your local library.

-The Englewood Charlotte Library is at 3450 N. Access Road in the Tringali Recreation Complex off State Road 776.^p
+The Englewood Charlotte Library is at 3450 N. Access Road in the Tringali Recreation Complex off State Road 776.

 Post a comment as